YCAMInterlab/OpenYeastProtocols/README.md

   - Agar Plate Culture
   - Liquid Culture from a Plate
   - Plate Culture from a Liquid
-  - Plate Culture from a Diluted Solution.
+  - Plate Culture from a Diluted Solution
 - How to Observe Yeast
 - How to Preserve Yeast
 - References & Acknowledgments